 Other installation accessories, including secondary display consoles, are described on the Davis System Accessories page.

-It’s worth noting that VP2 ISS (the main sensor transmitter – always includes the anemometer) and console units are all available as separate items.
+It’s worth noting that VP2 ISS (the main sensor transmitter, which always includes the anemometer) and console units are all available as separate items.
 These units are described in detail on other VP2 pages – please see the subitems on the main VP2 menu for further information.

-There are also four other ISS units that are not available packaged in a complete station and that therefore need to be specified with some other receiver unit such as a standard console or a Connect unit (assuming that they’re not simply being bought as a replacement for an existing but old ISS unit).
+There are also four other ISS units that are not available packaged in a complete station and that therefore need to be specified with some other receiver unit such as a standard console or – for wireless systems – a Weatherlink Live unit or a Connect unit (assuming that they’re not simply being bought as a replacement for an existing but old ISS unit).
 These are:

 - 6334OV – ISS for agriculture: This is a standard VP2 ISS (part 6322OV) that is supplied factory fitted with two extra options – a solar sensor and a Daytime-only fan shield (see further below for details of both of these extra parts).
 These makes the 6334 ISS especially suitable for use in many agricultural applications since the solar sensor provides added information about growing conditions and allows ET calculations, while the DFARS shield provides more accurate temperature data.
 The 6334 ISS is therefore an ideal partner to a Connect unit for remote field installations.
 The 6334 unit is also a cost-effective way to buy this particular mix of sensors and has the added advantage that the fan unit is factory fitted, so saving installation time;